jedinym/sqc-text/main.typ

 current maintainers are the Richardson Laboratory of Duke University.
 Its source code can be found in their GitHub repository
 #footnote[https://github.com/rlabduke/MolProbity].
 The repository also contains
-a short guide on how to install _MolProbity_, however the guide and installation scripts are outdated and require some refactoring for use on a modern system.
+a short guide on how to install _MolProbity_, however, the guide and installation scripts are rather outdated and require some refactoring for use on a modern system.

 _MolProbity_ was chosen because, unlike other tools in the PDB validation pipeline, it is freely available and provides multiple validations in a single